sanskrit/raw_etexts/mixed/ebhAratI-sampat/sAhityam/alankArashAstram/vi.rAghavan/alankArashAstrasya_avadhAraNAH.md

 parts or sections of a composition being mutually helpful, avoidance of the needless details, descriptions only at places proper for them— all these are ideas of Aucitya, common in later days but striking in an early writer.
-All these ideas of Aucitya, flow out of the idea of the poet (*kavibhāva*) and Dr. De finds here a मनाक्स्पर्श (asĀnanda would say)of the aesthetical problemof poetry being the expression of the poet's mind, with which, he adds, western poetics is so much concerned and Sanskrit poetics so [little](# "See his Intro. to V.J., p. xx, Skr.
-Poetics, II, p.
-63, f.n., and Pāṭhak Com.
-Vol., p.
-355.").But what Daṇḍin actually meant by Kavi-abhiprāya can only be conjectured; and the commentators are of little help.
+All these ideas of Aucitya, flow out of the idea of the poet (*kavibhāva*) and Dr. De finds here a मनाक्स्पर्श (asĀnanda would say)of the aesthetical problemof poetry being the expression of the poet's mind, with which, he adds, western poetics is so much concerned and Sanskrit poetics so little[^34].But what Daṇḍin actually meant by Kavi-abhiprāya can only be conjectured; and the commentators are of little help.
 It is however clear that Bhāvikatva was in vogue among critics in the pre-Bhāmaha days and that when we come to Bhāmaha and Daṇḍin, already guess-work had started.
 Daṇḍin's Bhāvika as Kavi-abhiprāya, the mutual helpfulness of parts etc., died with him.
 No later writer revived it.
 For the later writers, the Bhāvika was what Bhāmaha gave them through Udbhaṭa.

+[^34]: "See his Intro. to V.J., p. xx, Skr.
+Poetics, II, p.
+63, f.n., and Pāṭhak Com.
+Vol., p.
+355."

  Ubdhaṭa made it a definite Alaṅkāra casting of the adjunct, Prabandha guṇa.
 He defines it towards the close of the sixth varga, in a single verse :